udohempel/f7_toolbarHighlightPlugin/README.md

 - The link beneath the touch indicator becomes active automatically
 - Linked pages are navigated to only after the animation has finished
 - Minimum and maximum positions of the touch indicator are restricted via clamping
+- The plugin automatically snaps to the link that is most covered by the touch indicator
 - Animation resets whenever the web app loses or regains focus

 ## Markup